 However, this price is most of the time not reasonable because the origin of their blue eyes can be from inbreeding, which is highly anomalous and frowned upon.

-The average price of a Pitbull from a reputable breeder is between $800 to $2,000.
-But if the Pitbull came from an excellent bloodline, it may cost up to $20,000.
+The average price of a blue-eyed Pitbull from a reputable breeder is between $1,000 and $2,000.
+But if the Pitbull comes from an excellent bloodline, it may cost up to $20,000.

 If the breeder selling you a blue-eyed Pitbull is asking for more than this amount, you should start investigating.
 Ask for a record that will prove that the dog is not a result of two Merle parents and doesn’t have any genetic defects.

 On the other hand, when getting a Pitbull, you must also prepare for the initial cost of its maintenance, especially its health care.
 Here is a list of items you need to consider for your blue-eyed pup:

 |Type of Expense||Cost|

 |Crates and Carriers||$50 – $370|